Swachh Bharat Mission

+In 2022, approximately 157 million people in India, representing about 11% of the total population, were practicing open defecation.
+This figure included 17% of the rural population (about 154 million) and 0.5% of the urban population (approximately 2.8 million).
+In comparison, in 2000, around 776 million people, or 73% of the total population, practiced open defecation, including 91% of the rural population (around 701 million) and 25.8% of the urban population (around 75 million), the WHO/UNICEF Joint Monitoring Programme (JMP) reported.
+Although there has been significant progress, India still had the largest number of people practicing open defecation, followed by Nigeria and Ethiopia.

 Background

 In 2011, the Census revealed that sanitation coverage as measured by the number of households owning toilets was just 34 per cent in rural India.
-An estimated 600 million people defecated in the open, the highest of any country in the world.
+An estimated 600 million people defecate in the open, the highest of any country in the world.
 Coverage about open defecation and contamination of drinking and bathing water in India prompted the government to take measures to deal with the problem.